 Entries here at "Jenni's Journal" are designed to be "infertility-friendly" with an intentional avoidance of many pregnancy/baby/child-related references.
 If you are looking for personal updates including motherhood after infertility, you are welcome to visit my InfertilityMom blog as well.

+Just after we moved to Reno 11 years ago, I broke the small bone in my left foot that connects my little toe to my ankle.
+That break resulted in surgery and I still have two pins holding those bones together.
 Well, graceful woman that I am, I managed to break the exact same bone, but this time in my right foot, the beginning of this week.
 At this point the foot is still too swollen to cast and the jury is out about surgery or not because of the placement of the fracture.
 So I'm in a splint with instructions to keep the foot elevated (thus greatly limiting computer access) and to bear no weight on it for 6 weeks.
+On Wednesday we plan to take another set of x-rays and either cast or schedule surgery (depending on what the x-rays reveal about current healing) at that point.

 This weekend about 40 beautiful ladies from Hannah's Prayer are gathered in Ohio for a retreat that will bless and encourage them in the midst of their infertility and/or loss journies.
 But since only these few ladies could gather, I wanted to provide an alternative for everyone else.
 Thus was born Virtual Spa Weekend on my InnerBeautyGirlz blog.
 So come on over and join the fun for a weekend of beauty tips, video clips to make you laugh and cry, and a ton of great give-aways including chocolate, books, jewelry and beauty supplies.